-1.2.
-Emergency services are available by telephone 24 names a day, 7 days a week when the treatment program into in session.
+II.2.
+Emergency services are available by telephone 24 hours a day, 7 days a week when the treatment program not in session.

 II.3.
-Direct affiliation with (or close coordination through referral to) more and less intensive levels of care and supportive housing.

-GOAL: Provide services beyond the capacity of the staff of the program, but augment existing services or help meet individual patient needs.
+Direct offiliation with (or close coordination throug referral to) more and less intensive levels of care and supportive housing.
+OAL: Provide services beyond the capacity of the staff of

 II.1 Medical, psychiatric, psychological, laboratory, and toxicology services, are available on-site or through consultation or referral.
-Medical and psychiatric consultation is available within 24 hours by telephone and within 72 hours in person (The ASAM
+Medical and psvchiatric consultation is available within 24 hours by telephone and within 72 hours in person (The ASAM Criteria, p 198).